DavidTchanturia/dattyorm/readme.md

 # Important Note
 program automatically creates orm_log.txt file when you install it and will log any necessary and important errors or info messages.

+# Future Considerations
+- upload package to PyPi
+- add analytical methods
+- remove the usage of Pandas